plone/training/mastering-plone/resources.rst

 The resources that are part of the registered bundle will now be deployed with every request.

-For more information on working with CSS and JavaScript resources, please see the docs about `resource registry <https://docs.plone.org/adapt-and-extend/theming/resourceregistry.html>`_ or the `Advanced Diazo training class <https://training.plone.org/5/theming/adv-diazo.html>`_.
+For more information on working with CSS and JavaScript resources, please see the `resource registry documentation <https://docs.plone.org/adapt-and-extend/theming/resourceregistry.html>`_ or the `Advanced Diazo training class <https://training.plone.org/5/theming/adv-diazo.html>`_.